esarnb/Portfolio-Materialize/README.md

 You MUST have an internet connection to load Materialize CDNs.
 You may install them individually if needed for offline mode.

 If you are running it on a server, a preferred apache2, nginx, or express webserver is required to host the html files.

-There are no software prerequisites if running locally on your pc.
-An internet connection may be required to load Bootstrap elements correctly.

 ### Installing